pschlump/gogomux/How-I-Actually-Develop-With-A-Router.md

 ```

-This is where haveing some nice clean, "Only Explicit Matches", really
+This is where having some nice clean, "Only Explicit Matches", really
 starts to produce a lot of pain.

 This is where some sort of magic mod_rewrite takes over.
 You end up with
-a set of rewrite rules in Apache or Nginx that nobody will every understand.
+a set of rewrite rules in Apache or NgNix that nobody will every understand.